OPC DATA TRANSPARENCY INFORMATION

 The pseudonymised data is held securely in the OPC Service Database (OPCSD).
 We use OPCSD for ongoing provision of OPC Services to practices and to make improvements to our services for practices.

 Patients cannot be identified from the data OPC receives from practices.
-We do not collect data for patients who have opted out from the sharing of their medical data for planning or research purposes.
+We do not collect data for patients who have opted out of sharing their medical data for research.
 A practice can request at any time for their patients’ data to be removed from OPC databases without disclosing the identity of patients.

 The pseudonymised data OPC collects from participating GP practices includes: